dmitrii-eremin/passion-ts/README.md

 ```

 Take a look at this simple guide, I promise, you won't regret: https://github.com/dmitrii-eremin/passion-ts-example
+Or take a look at another small project developed with passion engine - a **chip-8 emulator**: https://github.com/dmitrii-eremin/chip-8-on-passion

 Passion is designed for rapid prototyping and educational use, with a focus on clarity, hackability, and fun.
 The engine is fully written in TypeScript, making it type-safe and easy to extend.
 All rendering is done on a single HTMLCanvasElement, and the engine is dependency-free, running in any modern browser.